 Next, the LTE standard specification currently defines the output power of broadband subscriber devices as 200 milliwatts, compared with 3-5 watts (for handsets) and 25-100 watts (for mobiles) for a public safety LMR subscriber radio.
 This factor also translates into substantially better coverage per site for an LMR system, and therefore, many more broadband sites would be required to match the coverage of a typical LMR system.
 Additionally, this report has addressed the importance of VHF spectrum in public safety communications due to its enhanced propagation characteristics.
 The Spectrum Report showed it would take substantially more sites in the 700 MHz band to cover the equivalent area in the VHF band.
-Public safety may be able to leverage commercial towers that typically operate at 800 MHz in urban, suburban, and some rural areas; however, due to lack of demand, these assets do not exist in many rural areas throughout the country.
-Therefore, a significant number of additional towers would be required to match the coverage of VHF, UHF, and 700/800 MHz narrowband land mobile radio systems.
+Public safety may be able to leverage commercial towers that typically operate at 800 MHz in urban, suburban, and some rural areas; however, due to lack of demand, these assets do not exist in many rural areas throughout the coverage of VHF, UHF, and 700/800 MHz narrowband land mobile radio systems.